temporalio/documentation/docs-src/cli/cmd-options/fields.md

 id: fields
 title: temporal  fields
 sidebar_label: fields
-description: Definition for the fields command option.
+description: Customize fields to print.
 tags:
     - cli
 ---

 Customize fields to print.
 Set to 'long' to automatically print more of main fields.